Crystal River Itinerary

 A Three-Day Escape to The Jewel of The Nature Coast

 A museum showcasing a variety of artifacts can also be toured at the park.
 After a busy day of shopping and history, you will be in the mood for the local tastes available from Crystal River restaurants.
 Enjoy fresh-caught local fish and fresh produce (often locally grown) in a variety of familiar dishes and new favorites.
-The area has more than enough one-of-a-kind restaurants for your entire stay, from the fine eclectic flavors of Vintage on 5th, to “taste of Cuba” and live music of Cravings on the Water.
+The area has more than enough one-of-a-kind restaurants for your entire stay, from the fine eclectic flavors of Vintage on 5th, to a little surf and turf at Kane’s Cattle Co., or fresh “Fish of the Day” and live music at Waterfront Social.

-Having enjoyed Crystal River on land, today is the perfect time to head out and discover why this is, after all, The Water Lover’s Florida.
+DAY 2Having enjoyed Crystal River on land, today is the perfect time to head out and discover why our community is a water lover’s dream.

 Manatee tours operate all year round, although the very best time to meet a manatee is in the cooler months.
 As the water temperature in the ocean drops, hundreds of manatees make their way into the comparatively warm springs and spring-fed rivers of Citrus County, creating North America’s largest manatee gathering every year.
-These guided trips often depart early in the morning, carrying you to ideal grounds for sea-cow encounter in the crisp morning air.
-Tour operators typically supply a snorkel and fins; just don’t forget a swimsuit—and your sense of wonder.
+These guided trips often depart early in the morning, carrying you to the ideal grounds for sea-cow encounters in the crisp morning air.
+Tour operators typically supply a snorkel and wetsuit; just don’t forget a swimsuit—and your sense of wonder.

 As your third day of adventure draws to a close and you set to return home, you’ll discover that there still remains much to experience in Crystal River and throughout Citrus County.
 Fortunately, The Water Lover’s Florida is always ready to welcome you back for another affordable family vacation!